(Srila Prabhupada reunited with New Vrindavan's first cow, Kaliya, 1976—click to enlarge)

 Cardinal Danielou: But only in human beings do we find a metaphysical search for the meaning of life.

 Prabhupada: Yes.
 So metaphysically search out why you believe that there is no soul within the animal—that is metaphysics.
 If you are thinking metaphysically, that is all right.
 But if you are thinking like an animal, then what is the use of your metaphysical study?
 Metaphysical means "above the physical" or, in other words, "spiritual."
 In the Bhagavad-gita Krishna says, sarva-yonisu kaunteya: "In every living being there is a spirit soul."
 That is metaphysical understanding.
+Now either you accept Krishna's teachings as metaphysical, or you'll have to take a third-class fool's opinion as metaphysical.
+Which do you accept?

 (Srila Prabhupada Conversation with Cardinal Danielou, Paris,